datanav/docs/technical/trello-crmoffice.rst

      - Crmoffice Data Type

-Trello Actions to Crmoffice Activities
+Trello Actions to CRMOffice Activities
 --------------------------------------
-Every Trello Actions will be synchronized with a Crmoffice Activities.
+Every Trello Actions will be synchronized with a CRMOffice Activities.

-Once a link between a Trello Actions and a Crmoffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Trello Actions and a CRMOffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Trello Actions and a Crmoffice Activities:
+The following properties are synchronized between a Trello Actions and a CRMOffice Activities:

 .. list-table::
    :header-rows: 1

    * - Trello Actions Property
-     - Crmoffice Activities Property
+     - CRMOffice Activities Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - date
      - startsAt
      - "string"